EddieTheCubeHead/KoodaustaJaKisailua2023Backend/Assignment.md

 When the endpoint is called again with `winner_name` that it has seen earlier, it should perform the equation using the stored level and experience.
 If the pokémon has not won before, its experience is at its base_experience and level depends on the growth rate of the pokémon.
 This should be done with an in-memory database so that it is reset between runs.

+This feature is worth 5 points.

+---

+---

+## Error handling

+The server should return 404 - Not found, if the resource requested is not available.
+This should be implemented for all routes that have variable data, as well as routes that don't exist

 This feature is worth 6 points.